UICIDEAS/IDEA_120_S26/week_13/project-4_personal-portfolio.md

 What is the purpose of a *portfolio*?
 A portfolio for artists, designers, and other media professionals is often *their proof of qualification* for a specific job, grant, or application.

 Portfolios, depending on how they are organized, what work is included (and what work is *excluded*), and how the work is written about/explained are the primary means someone working in a visual field communicates why they should be considered or an opportunity.
 You are likely familiar with common types of portfolios (e.g. the artist's Instagram portfolio, or the web designer's portfolio).

-Template for portfolio website: Template for the portfolio website: https://github.com/fetalcircuit/sample_portfolio/tree/master
+Template for the portfolio website: https://github.com/fetalcircuit/sample_portfolio/tree/master The portfolio website template: https://tiffanyfunk.com/sample_portfolio/

 ## A Few Example Portfolios
 - David Braun: [https://dirt.design/portfolio/](https://dirt.design/portfolio/)